 - date: Date of snapshot creation (date when the configuration change took place);

-- current: Modules that were active before the configuration change;
+- current: Addons that were active before the configuration change;

-- enabled: Modules that became active after the configuration change;
+- enabled: Addons that became active after the configuration change;

-- disabled: Modules that were deactivated after the configuration change;
+- disabled: Addons that were deactivated after the configuration change;